Tune In to the 6 Best Italian Radio Stations for Learning the Language

 1. Radio24

-Radio24 is the most well-known Italian talk radio station on our list.
+Radio24 is one of the most well-known Italian talk radio stations.
 These shows cover topics on everything from politics to culture to finance and economy.
 Learners have the option of listening to the radio in diretta (live) or of listening to previous shows such as News in diretta (live news) or the Borse in diretta.

-Their previous clips often include short summaries (some as short as 30 seconds) of daily news stories, so this is perfect for listening to the same segment multiple times in order to enhance comprehension and for taking note of unknown vocabulary.
-In addition to daily shows, Radio24 also offers a wide selection of podcasts, and the website also has written news stories that often coincide with the radio stories.
+Their previous clips often include short summaries (some as short as 30 seconds) of daily news stories, so this is perfect for listening to the same segment multiple times to enhance comprehension.
+In addition to daily shows, Radio24 offers a wide selection of podcasts, and the website has written news stories that often coincide with the radio stories.

 This radio station can be used to learn a variety of vocabulary including everyday speech, technical language and “news speak.”